If you’re looking for somewhere to store your ADA, the bad news is that there are currently only a handful of options available.

 Daedalus runs the Cardano protocol and participates directly in the network.
-As a hierarchical deterministic wallet (HD), it allows you to manage any number of wallets and organize your funds however you like.
+A hierarchical deterministic wallet (HD), it allows you to manage any number of wallets and organise your funds however you like.

-The development team behind the wallet also claims that future releases will allow third-party developers to develop their own applications for increased functionality, such as the ability to set up recurring payments or exchange one cryptocurrency for another.
+The development team behind the wallet also claims that future releases will allow third-party developers to develop their own applications for increased functionality, for example to set up recurring payments or exchange one cryptocurrency for another.

 However, this wallet does have a few downsides that are worth mentioning.
-For one, no apps for iOS and Android have been developed yet.
+For one thing, no apps for iOS and Android have been developed yet.
 You can check the Cardano roadmap for details of when this is likely to occur.